dmbarbour/Sirea/README.md

 * the extensibility of publish-subscribe or blackboard systems
 * the concurrency and parallelism of multi-agent systems
 * the utilization and scalability of lightweight time-warp

+RDP is not the first paradigm with highly declarative effects.
+Synchronous reactive programming, temporal logic programming, discrete event systems, and concurrent constraint systems each precede RDP by more than a decade.
+Use of sub-structural types for uniqueness or linearity have also been utilized to great effect.
+However, RDP is the only paradigm I am aware of that supports open composition and declarative effects in an open system.

 Teaser